mekb-turtle/pokeget/README.md

 - [acxz](https://github.com/acxz) Fixing a small spacing issue, and making feature requests.

 - [crstian19](https://github.com/crstian19) Submitted pokeget to the AUR *Arch User Repository*.

+## Contributing & developing

+You can go to [DEVELOPING.md](DEVELOPING.md) for guidelines and developer documentation.

 ## FAQ